IamSanjid/PRO_Packet_Inspector/README.md

 # PRO_Packet_Inspector
 A simple function hooker which will print out all the on going packets of PRO Client.
 And only works with 32 Bit version of PRO.
+You'll need to find the function offsets by yourself of the 64 Bit version.

 # Build
 Visual Studio 2017 is enough to build this.
 (Make sure you got all the SDKs)